 Africans must be agents of their own history and control the format, agenda, and placement by which African history and culture is taught, disseminated, absorbed and weighted.
 But this does not mean that it is okay to fictionalize history to react against academic racism.
 And for this reason the Maafa study is a key sign of the Pan-African paradigm-shift where the legacy of the African Holocaust on African people globally is studied within the framework of the natural history in which the Maafa occurred.
 The emphasis in the historical narrative is on African agents (African-Centred) but this is very different from using history to force modern-day racial concepts into past to score racial points.
 As sweet as it is to believe in the Sirius B Dogon myth it serves no historical relevance in the face of hard empirical evidence.

-Afrocentrism needs to be commuted, while it's prime principles salvaged, as a new generation sensitive to the politics for its creation must re-look at Africa with more sophisticated eyes.
+Afrocentrism needs to be commuted in its current state, while it's prime principles salvaged, as a new generation sensitive to the politics for its creation must re-look at Africa with more sophisticated eyes.
 The thirst for a new African reality is not serviced by the populist trend of Afrocentrism.
 Afrocentricity has slipped from any station of nobility to a fringe theorist playground.
-The desperate attempts to revive its merits is lost in any serious discourse in Africa studies.
 While Eurocentricity thrives, it does so because it has been supported the institutions which created it, Afrocentricity tries to survive among the structures it critiques, which in itself is a paradox.
-Populous Afrocentricity has built next to nothing and is tolerated and humored, while mocked because of inability to do anything but provide superficial therapy.
+Populous Afrocentricity is tolerated and humored, while mocked because of inability to do anything but provide therapy.
 Populist Afrocentric books, (Which is different from proper Afrocentric scholarship) are another mirror of their contradictions because they are just compilation of favorable opinions of Africans by Europeans.
-While desperte to userp Christianity and Islam's stronghold on African people the alternatives — if any seem to oxidize and rust when hit with the hard air of reality.
+While desperte to userp Christianity and Islam's stronghold on African people, the alternatives — if any, seem to oxidize and rust when hit with the hard air of reality.